mikael-ros/LTH-Anki/readme.md

 2. Open Anki and navigate to ``File > Import`` and choose the file (or equivalent for mobile)

 3. Enjoy, I guess.
 You can set your own settings too

+> [!TIP]
+> Because of the sheer amount of cards, Anki will not show all possible cards before you change the settings.
+See the section below.

+### What settings do I use?
+Personally, I have 2 profiles.

+One I call "Default" that has the settings:
+- 9999 new cards every day (forces Anki to show the cards)
+- 9999 reviews every day (same goes for this)
+- Graduating interval = 7
+- Easy interval = 10
+- Insertion order = random

+Another I call "Defunct" that I use for passed courses and has the settings:
+- 0 new cards every day
+- 0 reviews every day

 ### Will the decks override my settings?
 No, I've seen to it to always export without my settings included.